The Capital LettersUpdated weekly · 12 min avg read

 Lessons from The Capital Letters.

-Berkshire Hathaway, JPMorgan Chase, and Amazon shareholder letters, read through one lens: what does this mean for ordinary money decisions?
-Savings, debt, risk, patience, fees, and the habits that let good choices compound.
+Buffett, Munger, Dimon, Bezos, and Dalio lessons, read through one lens: what does this mean for ordinary money decisions?
+Savings, debt, risk, incentives, fees, and the habits that let good choices compound.

 The Capital Letters

-Buffett, Dimon, and Bezos lessons in one library.
+Buffett, Munger, Dimon, Bezos, and Dalio lessons in one library.

 CL